limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Heh, sure thing, Jake," he said, sounding weirdly satisfied with himself.
 I didn’t want to spend any more time in this fucking house than I needed to, especially while talking to Chris, so I continue on, pulling Tyler by the hand towards the exit.
 After a few moments, we made it to the front door.
 I promptly open it and we both head outside.

 We’re immediately greeted by the light of the moon and the starry sky as we head down the walkway toward the street.
 One of the few benefits of living in such a backwater town was the absence of any significant light pollution.
 I’ve been to Portland a few times for school field trips and such, and seeing the sheer difference in visible stars was absolutely staggering.
-I could only imagine what it would be like to go stargazing in the middle of nowhere.
+I could only imagine what it would look like to go stargazing in the middle of nowhere.

 "At least it’s a nice night out."
 I said.